sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/shankarAchAryaH/prapanchasAratantram_prathamo_bhAgaH.md

-These four exist in two states according as they are in the right or left nostril When Prāna is in the right nostril there is what is called Dakshināyana and outgoing breath, and when in the left nostril Uttarāyana and ingoing breath [The five short vowels manifest](# "In other words Prūna is in the south (right) with the utterance of the five short vowels") when Prāna is in the right, and the five long vowels when it is in the left nostril^(**1**) Bindu and Visarga whose manifestations are dealt with later are the Sun and Moon respectively.
+These four exist in two states according as they are in the right or left nostril When Prāna is in the right nostril there is what is called Dakshināyana and outgoing breath, and when in the left nostril Uttarāyana and ingoing breath The five short vowels manifest[^41] with the utterance of the five short vowels") when Prāna is in the right, and the five long vowels when it is in the left nostril^(**1**) Bindu and Visarga whose manifestations are dealt with later are the Sun and Moon respectively.

+[^41]: "In other words Prūna is in the south (right

- The Sparsha Varnas the last letter of which vzz, Ma (H) is the Sun and the Ātmā^(**2**), are divided into five groups (Varga) of five letters each [The twenty-four letters](# "That is the Sparsha Varnas other than Ma ") are the twenty-four Tattvas The whole twenty-five letters are therefore both solar as governed by Ma the sun and elemental (Pānchabhautika)
+ The Sparsha Varnas the last letter of which vzz, Ma (H) is the Sun and the Ātmā^(**2**), are divided into five groups (Varga) of five letters each The twenty-four letters[^42] are the twenty-four Tattvas The whole twenty-five letters are therefore both solar as governed by Ma the sun and elemental (Pānchabhautika)

+[^42]: "That is the Sparsha Varnas other than Ma "

- The Vyāpakas are divided into [two groups of five letters each](# "That is Ya (य) Ra (र) La (ल) Va (व) and Sha (श), and Sha (ष) Sa (स) Ha (ह) Lla (ल) Ksha (क्ष)"), and are Fiery (Āgneya) and Pānchabhautika.
+ The Vyāpakas are divided into two groups of five letters each[^43] Ra (र) La (ल) Va (व) and Sha (श), and Sha (ष) Sa (स) Ha (ह) Lla (ल) Ksha (क्ष)"), and are Fiery (Āgneya) and Pānchabhautika.
 They are so called because in union with the vowels (Svara) they emanate from "moon" (Shashī), "sun" (Ina) and "fire" (Agni).

+[^43]: "That is Ya (य

  From the letters of the alphabet there arise thirty-eight Kalās^(**3**), Sixteen lunar (Saumya) Kalās come from the vowels; twelve solar (Saura) Kalās come from the twenty- four conjoined Sparshas; and ten fiery (Vahnija) Kalās from the Vyāpakas.
 From these Kalās the Sādhaka attains his